lemocla/Which-way-is-up/documentation/features/features.md

  - ## **Signup page**

    The sign up page features a form asking the user for his email address, username and password.
-Once submitted the users will be asked to confirm their email address to complete the registration process.
-The users will be also be able to navigate to the login page, if they already have an account.
+Once submitted users will be asked to confirm their email address to complete the registration process.
+Users will also be able to navigate to the login page, if they already have an account.

-   Upon successfully registration to the website, the users will be informed via a notification displayed a the top of the page.
+   Upon successfully registration to the website, users will be informed via a toast message displayed a the top of the page.

    ![register page](screenshots/register.png)